-2017 financial goals.
-The following table shows the company-wide financial goals established for the named executive officers for 2017.
-These financial goals were selected based upon a combination of the Company's internal budget and analyst estimates, which the Board of Directors believes establishes an appropriate level at which to set goals in order to maximize the incentive for superior performance.
+2018 financial goals.
+The following table shows the adjusted company-wide financial goals established for the named executive officers for 2018.
+These financial goals were selected based upon a combination of the Company's internal budget and analyst estimates, which the Compensation Committee believes establishes an appropriate level at which to set goals in order to maximize the incentive for superior performance, as adjusted for the Transaction, as described above.